+The Abductor Hallucis muscle originates from the medial processes of the calcaneal tuberosity, which is a part of the heel bone and the flexor digitorum brevis muscle.
 The abductor hallucis muscle supports a soft tissue bulge on the medial side of the sole and forms the medial margin of the foot.

 Abductor hallucis arises primarily from the flexor retinaculum, but likewise from

 - The medial process of the calcaneal tuberosity.